JohMast/GEDI_Yucatan/Data/Analysis_Data/Analysis_Data_Readme.txt

 	- Beam: Beam designation.
 	- src_fil: Filename of the source hdf5 file.
 	- int_build: Built status
-		- 2 Intersecting a structure
+		- 2 Intersecting a building
-		- 1 Partly intersecting a structure
+		- 1 Partly intersecting a building
-		- 0 Not intersecting a structure
+		- 0 Not intersecting a building
 	- beam_pair:
 		- 0  Not tagged as part of a pair
 		- >=1  Part of a pair, the number corresponding to the ID of the pair
 	- is_bajo:
-		- 0 Not in bajo
+		- 0 Not in a bajo
-		- 1 Partially or completely in bajo
+		- 1 Partially or completely in a bajo
 Further Fields, layers of the GEDI L2B product.
 See the GEDI L2B dictionary for a detailed description.
 	l2a_quality_flag1
 	l2b_quality_flag1